kukuu/data-digital-enginering-network/README.md

 To enable businesses to grow and reimagine themselves by becoming advocates and champions for their Customers.
 With deep heritage and expertise in the world's most competitive market in Data Science, Digital Services, E-Commerce, Banking and Aerospace.

-Our expertise transcends across advanced Customer Information Systems (CIS), billing,digital  meter data transformations and  management, CRM, and AI-driven communications. **DST** is powering the next wave of innovation in the energy industry.
+Our expertise transcends across advanced Customer Information Systems (CIS), billing,digital  meter data transformations and  management, CRM, and AI-driven communications. **DST** is also powering the next wave of innovation in the energy industry.

 ## Specialties